loonwerks/INSPECTA-models/micro-examples/domain-scheduling-models/three_domain_simple/readme.md

 * provides a basis for future implementation of error handling and recovery of component application code (e.g., based on AADL's notification of `recovery` entry point).

-## Codegen
+## Installation

 1. Install [Docker Desktop](https://www.docker.com/products/docker-desktop/)

-1. Clone this repo and cd into the ``inspecta-models/micro-examples/domain-scheduling-model/three_domain_simple`` directory (i.e. the directory containing this readme)
+1. Clone this repo and cd into it

    ```
    git clone https://github.com/loonwerks/INSPECTA-models.git
-   cd inspecta-models/micro-examples/domain-scheduling-model/three_domain_simple
+   cd INSPECTA-models
    ```

 1. *OPTIONAL*

     If you want to rerun codegen then you will need to install Sireum and OSATE.
-You can do this inside or outside of the container that you'll install in the next step (the latter is probably preferable as you could then use Sireum outside of the container).
+You can do this inside or outside of the container that you'll pull in the next section (the latter is probably preferable as you could then use Sireum outside of the container).

     Copy/paste the following to install Sireum
     ```
     git clone https://github.com/sireum/kekinian.git
-    kekinian/bin/build.cmd
     ```

-    This installs/build Sireum from source rather than via a binary distribution (which is probably the prefered method for PROVERS).
+    This installs/builds Sireum from source rather than via a binary distribution (which is probably the prefered method for PROVERS).

     Now set ``SIREUM_HOME`` to point to where you cloned kekinian and add ``$SIREUM_HOME/bin`` to your path.
 E.g. for bash